pnlbwh/pnlpipe/README.md

     sh /path/to/installation/script.sh

-Follow the [instruction](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) to download and install FreeSurfer
+Follow the [instruction](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) to download and install FreeSurfer.
+Obtain the FreeSurfer version by typing `freesurfer` on the terminal.
+Replace the key following `FreeSurfer_version` in `./pnlpipe_pipelines/_pnl.py` with everything after `v` that shows up on the terminal.

 Follow the [instruction](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) to download and install FSL